 This excel spreadsheet database of hydro projects in the CDM project pipeline was created for International Rivers by Ben Docker.
-It is updated monthly.
 It can be downloaded below in complete form.
-As of 16 February 2013: 2,470 hydro projects with an installed capacity of 244,635 MW were registered or seeking registration with the CDM.
+As of March 2013: 2,476 hydro projects with an installed capacity of 244,711 MW were registered or seeking registration with the CDM.
 1606 (73,387 MW) of these hydro projects are in China.
-1,239 (233,869 MW) of the total hydro projects were large projects according to the CDM definition (greater than 15MW capacity).
-862 (70%) of these large projects are in China.
-131.62 million CERs have so far been issued across 670 projects.
+1,240 (233,904 MW) of the total hydro projects were large projects according to the CDM definition (greater than 15MW capacity).
+145.76 million CERs have so far been issued across 670 projects.
 The UNEP Risoe Center maintains a databa

 This chronology was compiled to provide a clear picture of the stakeholder activities surrounding the Barro Blanco Dam in western Panama since its inception.
 The sources of information include first-hand accounts, blogs, official documents, and media reports.
 While we hope this will provide a comprehensive and useful resource for those interested in the project, we cannot vouch for the accuracy of all the information listed here.
 We welcome any corrections and additions you may have.
 Compiled by Melissa Orozco, Latin America Communications Intern 1981General Omar Torrijos was forced to cancel